mose/shell2html/README.md

 ----

 A ruby lib for conversion between bash colors and HTML.
+It was created to help the Shellplay tool to export html from colored shell output.

 Code is still experimental, use at your own risk.
+But "it works for me".

 Installation
 -------------------